Domaine Parent Selection Pomone Red Burgundy 2018

-Third, it’s from 2018.
+Third, being from 2018.
 It drinks great now, but I have no doubt that it will make for old bones in your cellar.
 It will easily go for another 15 years, if not longer.
-2017 was a great vintage in Burgundy and this wine shows it.
+2018 was a great vintage in Burgundy and this wine shows it.

 Fourth, it’s named after Pomona, the Roman goddess of fruitful abundance.
 And who doesn’t want to party like a goddess, or with one?

 Finally, this “Bourgogne Selection Pomone” is actually this: 10% Premier Cru Pommard Noizons, 20% Ladoix Premier Cru, and the balance all from older vineyards (70+ years) from the “correct” side of the Route des Grands Crus in Pommard Village.
 As Robert Parker’s Wine Advocate sums this wine up, “this ‘basic’ red Burgundy punches at a high village cru level.”

 The 2018 vintage opens like a Premier Cru Pommard – black cherry fruit, bramble, spice and mineral tension across the depths of the wine.
 This is big-boned Burgundy, and all of the bottles I have had take a while to open up.
 Put the wine in a decanter for an hour or two, or start with a glass at lunch to finish with dinner.
 Don’t underestimate its power.
 Yet with that power comes an imminently pleasurable sense of balance and poise.
 There is no need to rush a glass (or a bottle), because as it unfolds, the warmth of its complexity is revealed.
 I had the pleasure of drinking a bottle of 1964 a while back and it was in prime form.